A Big Hand for the Little Lady

 A Big Hand for the Little Lady (released in the UK under the misleading title Big Deal at Dodge City, since the film is set in Laredo, Texas) is a 1966 American Western film made by Eden Productions Inc. and released by Warner Bros.
+Pictures.
 The film was produced and directed by Fielder Cook from a screenplay by Sidney Carroll, adapted from their TV play Big Deal in Laredo, which aired on The DuPont Show of the Week in 1962.

 The film stars Henry Fonda, Joanne Woodward and Jason Robards.
 The original TV play starred Walter Matthau as Meredith.

 Plot

-In the Old West, the five richest men in the territory gather in Laredo for their annual high-stakes poker game.
-The high rollers let nothing get in the way of their yearly showdown.
-When undertaker Tropp calls for them in his horse-drawn hearse, cattleman Henry Drummond forces a postponement of his daughter's wedding, while lawyer Otto Habershaw abandons his closing arguments in a trial, with his client's life hanging in the balance.
-They are joined by Wilcox and Buford in the back room of Sam's saloon, while the curious gather outside for occasional reports.
+Upon his horse-drawn hearse, undertaker Benson Tropp calls in five of the richest men near Laredo, Texas, for a special gathering at Sam Rhine's saloon, while curious onlookers gather for occasional reports.

-Settler Meredith, his wife Mary and their young son Jackie are passing through, on their way to purchase a farm near San Antonio, when a wheel on their wagon breaks.
-They wait at Sam's while the local blacksmith repairs it.
-Meredith, a recovering gambler, learns of the big game and asks Habershaw if he can watch.
-Struck by Mary's looks, Habershaw invites Meredith to the table and Meredith eventually buys into the game.
-He stakes all of the family savings, meant to pay for a home.
+Settler Meredith, his wife, Mary, and their young son, Jackie, are passing through Laredo on their way to purchase a farm near San Antonio.
+They make arrangements to stay at Sam's saloon while the local blacksmith repairs a wheel on their wagon.
+Meredith, a recovering gambler who has sworn off playing cards, learns that the opulent men are there to play an annual high-stakes game of poker.
+He asks participant Otto Habershaw if he can watch while Mary goes to the blacksmith.
+Although usually not allowed, the sympathetic Habershaw vouches for his presence.
+After watching intently, Meredith becomes convinced he can easily increase his small fortune and buys into the game.
+Against the objections of his son, he gradually stakes his entire family savings.

 The game builds to a climactic hand; the gamblers raise and reraise until more than $20,000 is in the pot.
-Meredith, out of cash, is unable to call the latest raise.
-Under the strain, he collapses.
-The town physician, Joseph "Doc" Scully, is called to care for the stricken man.
-Barely conscious, Meredith signals for his wife to play out the hand.
+Meredith, out of cash, tries to barter for the latest raise when the disappointed Mary returns.
+Meredith collapses and Habershaw insists that they wait for him to recover.
+Cattleman Henry Drummond argues that he is being kept from his daughter's wedding, prompting Habershaw to disclose that he abandoned a client's defense at trial, likely condemning him.
+The town physician, Joseph "Doc" Scully, is called to care for Meredith, who signals for his wife to play his hand.
 Taking his seat, Mary asks, "How do you play this game?"
-At this, the other players object loudly, but eventually give in.
+At this, the other players object loudly, but slowly give in.